HendrixCode42/DataPorfolio/README.md

 # Layla Hendrix — Data Portfolio

 Welcome to my Data Portfolio.
-This repository highlights a collection of end-to-end data, analytics, modeling, and engineering projects that demonstrate my technical depth, real-world problem solving, and commitment to building high-quality, reproducible data products.
-The projects span Python, R, machine learning, geospatial analytics, Dash app development, and large-scale time series forecasting.
+This repository highlights a collection of end-to-end data, analytics, modeling, and engineering projects that demonstrate technical depth, real-world problem solving, and a commitment to building high-quality, reproducible data products.
+These projects span Python, R, machine learning, geospatial analytics, interactive dashboards, financial network analysis, and large-scale time series forecasting.

 Each project contains its own README with detailed methods, skills, and outcomes.
 Below is a consolidated overview of the portfolio.